-- When installing the base stations, please take into account the technical conditions for positioning and the installation guidelines, which are described in the "HiPath Cordless IP Service Documentation". - Install the base stations at the positions you determined when planning or measuring your DECT wireless network. - The OpenScape Cordless IP V2 device acting as Integrator/DECT manager can be installed anywhere within the range of the local network.
+- Install the base stations at the positions you determined when planning or measuring your DECT wireless network. - The OpenScape Cordless IP V2 device acting as Integrator/DECT manager can be installed anywhere within the range of the local network.
 It does not need to be installed in the coverage area of the DECT wireless network.
-Exception: the device comprising the DECT manager also acts as base station. - The OpenScape Cordless IP V2 devices are intended for wall mounting (+ p.
-16).
+Exception: the device comprising the DECT manager also acts as base station. - The OpenScape Cordless IP V2 devices are intended for wall mounting (see \rightarrow p.
+22).

 The devices are designed for indoor use or for outdoor use, in case it is mounted in an outdoor case.

 Indoor use: